 When Android finds your keyboard, select it under “Available Devices” and you should be prompted to type in a code.

 If successful, you will see that device is now “Connected” and you’re ready to go.

-Keyboard shortcuts and navigation
+Keyboard Shortcuts and Navigation

 As we said, baked-in keyboard shortcut combos aren’t necessarily abundant nor apparent.
 The one thing you can always do is search.
 Any time you want to Google something, start typing from the Home screen and the search screen will automatically open and begin displaying results.